-- 43. Define soil amendment, mulch, and compost.
+- 43. Explain the differences between soil amendments, mulch, and compost.

 - 44. Explain how organic soil amendments improve a clayey soil and a sandy soil.

 - 45. Describe considerations in selecting a soil amendment as it relates to the following:

-- a.
-Desired results
+- Desired results.

-- b.
-Potential for routine application
+- Potential for routine application.

-- c.
-Longevity
+- Longevity.

-- d.
-Salt
+- Salt.

 - 46. What is the routine application rate for soil amendments?
 What is a precaution about adding additional amounts?

 - 47. Explain the use and limitations of using manure as it relates to:

-- o E. coli
+- E. coli.

-- o Nitrogen release rates
+- Nitrogen release rates.

-- o Salt
+- Salt.

-- o Weed seeds
+- Weed seeds.

 - 48. What are cover crops and green manure crops?
-List benefits of cover cropping and green manuring.
+List benefits of cover-cropping and green manuring.